 I have been a loyal Nordstrom shopper for decades.
 It was the pinnacle of cache to buy from Nordstrom.
 Exclusive.
 Quality.
 Service.
 For many years one salesman at their Cypress store helped me pick out my on-camera wardrobe.

 Once I moved to New York though, visiting their stores could only happen when I spoke in cities that had one.
-But the service level I see has dropped off a cliff as you’ve probably read here and herebut …hope springs eternal.
+The service level I see there on those occasions has dropped off a cliff as you’ve probably read or experienced, but …hope springs eternal.

-I was in their South Coast Plaza store a couple of weeks ago.
-No greeting.
-No interaction.
-No effort to engage strangers.
+I was in their South Coast Plaza store and witnessed no greeting, no interaction, and no effort to engage strangers.
 Several of the associates were standing at their counters having great conversations – with each other.

 I could see an older guy in shorts and a t-shirt trying to get their attention.
 Finally, he walked up to them as they were both looking down at the phone and sheepishly asked, “Do you work here?”